 Can You Use Food Sprinkles in Your Bath Bombs?

 Totally!
-You can use food sprinkles in your bath bombs and make them as delicious looking as you want.
+You can use food sprinkles in your bath bombs and make them as delicious-looking as possible.
 Sprinkles are non-toxic and will dissolve or wash down the drain without any issue.

 Donut Bath Bombs make great DIY Christmas gifts or party favors.
-And you know what’s really fun?
-Having a girls night and making them with friends!
+And you know what's really fun?
+Have a girl's night and make them with friends!
 Enjoy!

 How to Use A Bath Bomb

 Fill your tub with warm water, drop a bath bomb into your tub and watch it start to fizzzzz!
-The show is amazing
+The show is fantastic.

 Soak for about 20 – 30 minutes.
 Ahhhhh, heavenly!